|

 such as the NSF program: Ecology for Urban Students and for the Miami Book Fair's Poet in the

 Schools program.
-Thiel was a Fulbright Scholar for 2001-2002 in Odessa, on the Black
+Thiel was a Fulbright Scholar in Odessa, on the Black

-Sea, and is currently an Associate Professor of English/Creative Writing at the
+Sea, and is currently Professor of English/Creative Writing at the

 University of New Mexico.